A3onn/mapptth/README.md

-git clone --recurse-submodules https://gitlab.com/Aeonn/mapptth/ cd mapptth/ mkdir build/ && cd build/ cmake .. && make
+git clone --recurse-submodules https://gitlab.com/Aeonn/mapptth/ cd mapptth/ mkdir build/ && cd build/ cmake .. && make -j5
 ```

 ### GraphViz support

 If GraphViz is found on the system when running CMake, you will be able to generate graphs.

-If you want to disable it, you can run `cmake -DMAPPTTH_NO_GRAPHVIZ ..` instead of `cmake ..`.
+If you want to disable it, you can run `cmake -DMAPPTTH_NO_GRAPHVIZ=1 ..` instead of `cmake ..`.

 ## How to use